crabsatellite/3DBoneVisualization/README.md

 But it is not necessary for the core functions of the project.

 ### You may see a colorful cube after launch the app, which is a place holder, click the upload to select the folder with dicom images.

+### It may takes minutes to process the dicom images.